DraconicDragon/ComfyUI-RyuuNoodles/README.md

 <summary>INFO, expand me uwu.. wait, I'm already expanded!</summary>

 - **Wildcards/Prompt Control or Scheduling etc:**
 Not supported.
 The counter reads what's inside the widget it's assigned to, the wildcard processor nodes only process the text when queued, same with prompt scheduling.
-It's possible to make a wildcard node that works, but it would have to work with an external seed/randomization thingy and whatnot, and it probably wouldnt help with reproducability/saving workflow and whatnot.
+It's possible to make a wildcard node that works, but it would have to work with an external seed/randomization thingy and whatnot, and it probably wouldnt help with reproducability/saving workflow.
 [comfyui-ppm](https://github.com/pamparamm/ComfyUI-ppm) and [JNodes](https://github.com/JaredTherriault/ComfyUI-JNodes) (not KJNodes) offer a Token Counter that executes when queued.

 - **When you install this node pack** ~~it will do a one time download with huggingface transformers on first start after install of a few MBs of files (most are ~1 MB json files, more or less) for the supported tokenizers. (total is probably like less than 30mb maybe? dont take my word on it)~~